-Reports will be evaluated in terms of their general acceptability before your committee (consisting of two program faculty members and one external faculty member).
-However, "general acceptability" does not guarantee successful performance at the oral examination.
-Allow for adequate time to complete your capstone project.
-Although your committee wants you to complete your work in an efficient and timely manner, they require a high quality project.
-There may be occasions where you are asked revise your presentation, writing, analysis, and data interpretation.
-To help you maintain balance in this portion of your life, set small goals that lead to your final capstone project.
-Developing support groups with other graduate students will also assist you in writing and research.
+Documents are evaluated on their general acceptability before your committee (consisting of two program faculty members and one external faculty member).
+Allow for adequate time to complete your capstone work.
+Make sure that you update and further develop your eportfolio each semester.
+Although your committee wants you to complete work in an efficient and timely manner, they require high quality products.
+There may be occasions where you are asked revise writing, analysis, and data interpretations.
+To maintain balance during this portion of your life, set small goals that lead to your final project.
+Developing support groups with other graduate students will also assist you in research and writing.